johnolinda/relationships-small-group-study/03-gods-workshop.md

 **DISCUSSION QUESTION:** *What then is God's agenda for our relationships?*

-God wants to use the struggles of our relationships as a means for our growth and sanctification.
-Like a rock-climbing wall - it takes work, but the work is satisfying when you see where you began and where you ended up; obstacles are in the way but the obstacles are tools for getting to the top if you use them that way.
-Likewise, relationships are work but can be quite satisfying as we grow and mature, and our struggles are not obstacles but instruments in God's hands.
-If you look at your own character, you may find some of your deepest growth has been because of great stress and trial.
+God wants to use the struggles of our relationships for our growth and sanctification.
+A rock-climbing wall takes work, but the work is satisfying when you see your progress.
+Obstacles are in the way but the obstacles are tools for getting to the top if you use them that way.
+Likewise, relationships are hard work but can be satisfying as we grow and mature.
+Our struggles are not obstacles but instruments in God's hands.
+You may find some of your deepest growth has been because of great stress and trial.

 ## Central Point